boniface/quick.io/docs/overview/client-architecture.rst

 By default, a client will receive at least one message every 60 seconds, be it in the form of a callback, broadcast event, or heartbeat.

-Heartbeats are implemented such that, if a client hasn't been sent a message in around 60 seconds (this is variable to within -10 seconds, but a client will never go more than 60 seconds without a message), it will receive a heartbeat.
+Heartbeats are implemented such that, if a client hasn't been sent a message in around 60 seconds (this is variable to within -10 seconds, but a client will never go more than 60 seconds without an event from the server), it will receive a heartbeat.

 The best method for implementing a heartbeat is: